un-ts/vue-translator/README.md

 </script>
 ```

+If you are trying to get a non-exist key or value is undefined, you will get a warning in console on development.
+And if you want to ignore it, pass a third parameter `ignoreNonExist: boolean`: `$t('non-exist-key', null, true)`.

 If you want to watch locale change in any component, global watch should be defined on root component:

 ```js